kobocoin/electrum-kobo-server/HOWTO.md

     rpcpassword=<rpc-password>
     daemon=1
     txindex=1
+    disablewallet=1

 If you have an existing installation of okcashd and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ okcashd -reindex
+    $ ./okcashd -reindex

-If you have a fresh copy of okcashd start `okcashd`:
+If you already have a freshly indexed copy of the blockchain with txindex start `okcashd`:

-    $ okcashd
+    $ ./okcashd

-Allow some time to pass for `okcashd` to connect to the network and start downloading blocks.
+Allow some time to pass, so `okcashd` connects to the network and starts downloading blocks.
 You can check its progress by running:

-    $ okcashd getinfo
+    $ ./okcashd getinfo

-Before starting the electrum server your okcashd should have processed all blockes and caught up to the current height of the network.
+Before starting the electrum server your okcashd should have processed all blocks and caught up to the current height of the network (not just the headers).
 You should also set up your system to automatically start okcashd at boot time, running as the 'okcash' user.
 Check your system documentation to find out the best way to do this.